indico/indico-user-docs/user_guide/conference_abstract_review.md

 ![](/assets/Conference_Abstract_Review_4.png)

-More options are offered on the same line, for example to export the selected abstacts in various document formats (pdf, excel, etc.).
+More options are offered on the same line, for example to export the selected abstracts in various document formats (pdf, excel, etc.).

 ![](/assets/Conference_Abstract_Review_5.png)